-Wang et al.~\cite{wang-etal-2020-curriculum} introduce a curriculum pre-training method for end-to-end speech translation.
-They claim that the traditional pre-training of the encoder only through simple speech recognition does not provide enough information for it to perform well.
-To alleviate this problem, the authors include in their curriculum pre-training approach an elementary course for transcription learning and two advanced courses for understanding the utterance and mapping words in two languages.
-Different to other curriculum methods, they do not rank examples from easy to hard, designing instead a series of tasks with increased difficulty in order to maximize the learning potential of the encoder.
+Wang et al.~\citeyearpar{wang-etal-2020-curriculum} introduce a curriculum pre-training method for speech translation.
+They claim that the traditional pre-training of the encoder using speech recognition does not provide enough information for the model to perform well.
+To alleviate this problem, the authors include in their curriculum pre-training approach a basic course for transcription learning and two more complex courses for utterance understanding and word mapping in two languages.
+Different from other curriculum methods, they do not rank examples from easy to hard, but design a series of tasks with increased difficulty in order to maximize the learning potential of the encoder.

-\subsection{Medical Imaging}
+\subsection{Medical imaging}

+\begin{sloppypar} A handful of works show the efficiency of curriculum learning approaches in medical imaging.
+Although vision-inspired measures, like the input size, should perform well \citep{jesson2017cased}, many of the articles propose a handcrafted curriculum or an order based on human annotators \citep{lotter2017multi,jimenez2019medical,oksuz2019automatic,wei2020learn}. \end{sloppypar}

-{\bf Cancer detection and segmentation.} A two-step curriculum learning strategy is introduced by Lotter et al.~\cite{lotter2017multi} for detecting breast cancer.
+{\bf Cancer detection and segmentation.} A two-step curriculum learning strategy is introduced by Lotter et al.~\citeyearpar{lotter2017multi} for detecting breast cancer.
 In the first step, they train multiple classifiers on segmentation masks of lesions in mammograms.
-This can be seen as the easy component of the curriculum procedure, since the segmentation masks provide a smaller and more precise localization of the lesions.
+This can be seen as the easy component of the curriculum procedure since the segmentation masks provide a smaller and more precise localization of the lesions.
 In the second, more difficult stage, the authors use the previously learned features to train the model on the whole image.

-Jesson et al.~\cite{jesson2017cased} introduce a curriculum combined with hard negative mining (HNM) for segmentation or detection of lung nodules on data sets with extreme class imbalance.
-The difficulty is expressed by the size of the input, with the model initially learning how to distinguish nodules from their immediate surroundings, then continuously adding a greater proportion of difficult-to-classify global context.
+Jesson et al.~\citeyearpar{jesson2017cased} introduce a curriculum combined with hard negative mining (HNM) for segmentation or detection of lung nodules on data sets with extreme class imbalance.
+The difficulty is expressed by the size of the input, with the model initially learning how to distinguish nodules from their immediate surroundings, then gradually adding more global context.
 Since the vast majority of voxels in typical lung images are non-nodule, a traditional random sampling would show examples with a small effect on the loss optimization.
-To address this problem, the authors introduce a sampling strategy that favours training examples for which the recent model produces false results.
+To address this problem, the authors introduce a sampling strategy that favors training examples for which the recent model produces false results.